Cancer Research UK PhD programme

 In addition to our own PhD programme, additional postgraduate opportunities are available within the Institute of Genetics and Molecular Medicine (IGMM), embedded within the College of Medicine and Veterinary Medicine.
 The Institute provides an outstanding training environment, overseen by a well-established IGMM Graduate School, with state of the art facilities and a variety of opportunities for postgraduate research study.
 There is a great sense of community within the IGMM, with over a hundred postgraduate students and a thriving postgraduate society (POGs) which runs career talks, social events and an annual scientific retreat.

-Studentships are available to start in September 2019 for outstanding applicants with a stipend of £19,000 p/a.
-You should hold at least an upper second-class degree in a relevant subject and comply with English language requirements.
-For full funding students must be UK or EU citizens.
-Application closing date is Friday 15 February 2019, interviews will be held on Thursday 28 March 2019.
+Up to 3 studentships are available to start in September 2021 for outstanding applicants with a stipend of £19,000 p/a.
+You should hold at least an upper second-class degree in a relevant subject and comply with English language requirements - see application page.